-- 1. In addition to the above, the Company holds 1,718,392 shares of treasury stock, which are excluded from the "Status of Major Shareholders" above. - 2.
-The Change Report of Large-Volume Holdings made available for public inspection on December 5, 2022 states that Sompo Asset Management Co.,Ltd owned the following shares as of November 30, 2022.
-However, the Company is unable to confirm the actual number of shares owned as of March 31, 2023, and therefore these firms are not included in the above status of major shareholders.
+- 1. In addition to the above, the Company holds 2,475,080 shares of treasury stock, which are excluded from the status of major shareholders above. - 2.
+Treasury stock excluded from calculation of the status of major shareholders as stated in 1 above does not include 142,344 shares of the Company's stock held as trust assets of the "Stock Benefit Trust (BBT-RS). - 3.
+The Change Report of Large-Volume Holdings made available for public inspection on May 31, 2023 states that Sumitomo Mitsui Trust Bank, Limited and its joint holders Sumitomo Mitsui Trust Asset Management Co., Ltd. and Nikko Asset Management Co., Ltd. owned the following shares as of May 25, 2023.
+However, the Company is unable to confirm the actual number of shares owned as of September 30, 2023, and therefore these firms are not included in the above status of major shareholders.